shelleyolivia/learn-tutorials/mirror/06-mint-nft.md

     .
 ```

-Once you have completed the code, creating an entry will mint it as an NFT automatically:
+Once you have completed the code, creating an entry will mint it as an NFT automatically (once you've confirmed the transaction in MetaMask):

 ![Screenshot of NFT](https://raw.githubusercontent.com/figment-networks/learn-tutorials/mirror-tutorial/mirror/assets/nft.jpg?raw=true)